scikit-hep/boost-histogram/docs/usage/histogram.rst

 Data
 ^^^^

 The primary value from a histogram is always available as ``.value()``.
 The variance is available as ``.variances()``, unless you fill an unweighed histogram with weights, which will cause this to be return None, since the variance is no longer computable (use a weighted storage instead if you need the variances).
-The effective counts are available as ``.counts()``; this
+The counts are available as ``.counts()``.
+If the histogram is weighted, .counts() returns the effective counts; see TODO for details.

 Views
 ^^^^^

-While Histograms do conform to the Python buffer protocol, the best way to get access to the raw contents of a histogram as a Numpy array is with ``.view()``.
+While Histograms do conform to the Python buffer protocol, the best way to get access to the raw contents of a histogram as a NumPy array is with ``.view()``.
 This way you can optionally pass ``flow=True`` to get the flow bins, and if you have an accumulator storage, you will get a View, which is a slightly augmented ndarrray subclass (see :ref:`usage-accumulators`).

 Operations